Back to Living Real Change

 • Gently look side to side.
 Repeat four to five times.

-• Finally, tilt the head side to side.
+• Finally, tilt the head from side to side.
 Keep the knees soft and your face relaxed.

 Now, find your way to a seat, sitting tall with your feet flat on the floor.